 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer, or a small reporting company.
 See definitions of "large accelerated filer" and "accelerated filer" and "smaller reporting entity" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer:
+Large accelerated filer: Accelerated filer:

-Non-accelerated filer:
+Non-accelerated filer: Smaller reporting company:

-Emerging growth company
+Emerging growth company: